Lost, Delayed and Damaged Luggage - Tips You Need to Know Before You Fly

 There is a special reason why the Transportation Security Administration warns travelers to never place jewelry, cash or electronics into checked luggage.
 The reasons behind this warning are pretty obvious: the luggage can go amiss, or worse, some items may be stolen from the luggage in the process of being moved on and off the plane.
 If you just came home from a trip and just noticed that your favorite piece of jewelry or expensive wristwatch went missing in action, you must act quickly and know who to report in regards to your stolen goods.

 If stead your luggage appears in good shape but you notice something is missing only once home, there are good chances it could have been stolen in the process of embarking or disembarking from the plane.
 Now you have to keep in mind that depending on your travels, numerous people may have had access to your luggage - and not just airlines employees.
-The TSA has a information sheet on this subject that highlights this and is an area that a traveler should consider.
+The TSA has information on this subject that you should read.
 Dishonest employees may likely be the culprit.
 It may sound unbelievable, but there are many stories of baggage handlers being arrested on charges for stealing electronics, cameras and other products from the luggage of passengers.

-Keep your valuables or electronics safe: leave them safely at home or place them in your carry on baggage keeping a good eye on it for the whole duration of your flight.
-Countless people learn the hard way that valuables, money and expensive electronics should always be placed in carry on baggage.
+Keep your valuables or electronics safe: leave them safely at home or place them in your carry-on baggage keeping a good eye on it for the whole duration of your flight.
+Expensive electronics and other larger valuables should always be placed in carry on baggage.
 However, in real life this is often not easy, especially if your items are bulky, too heavy and uncomfortable to carry along with you on your flight.
-So if worse comes to worse, and you come home from your trip and find your checked luggage tampered with items missing, what should you do?
+So if worse comes to worse, and you come home from your trip and find your checked luggage tampered and with items missing, what should you do?

 The first step is to check if the luggage has a slip of paper from the TSA claiming it was inspected.
 If this is the case, you know you will have to file a claim with TSA and fill out a TSA Claim Form, located here.
 For more information on this subject visit TSA.gov and click on "For Travelers," then "Claims Management Branch."
 Click on "Forms," then download, print and fill out the PDF "Claim Package" form.
 Mail or fax the completed form to the TSA; you'll find contact information on the form.